 END

-In the preceding syntax, statement_list specifies one or a list of statements to be executed.
-Each statement in the list must end with a semicolon (;).
-A semicolon (;) also indicates the end of an SQL statement.
-If the system detects a semicolon (;), the system determines it as the end of a statement and starts to execute the statement.
-In this case, an error is reported because the interpreter fails to find the END keyword that matches the BEGIN keyword during SQL execution.
-To prevent the error, you can use a DELIMITER command to change the delimiter of a statement.
+In this syntax, statement_list indicates a list of one or more statements.
+Each statement in the list must be ended with a semicolon (;).
+In an SQL statement, the semicolon (;) indicates the end of a statement, after which the system starts to execute the statement.
+This will cause an error because the interpreter cannot find the matching END statement for the BEGIN statement.
+To avoid this error, you can use the DELIMITER statement to change the statement delimiter.

 DELIMITER new_delemiter